 2017 - Delivering an adult cancer counselling service - an evaluation report

-In 2016 we established a partnership with the University of Bath and provide a placement each year for a student on the MSc Health Psychology course.
+In 2016 we established a partnership with the University of Bath.
 In the first year of the project, Shannon Cuthbertson undertook an evaluation of WHY's existing service for adults and worked with our director Melissa Hillier on recommendations for our future activity.

 This information is being collected by We Hear You.
 It will only be used to contact you via email communication.
 To find out more please see our privacy policy.